maelys-mcardle/snowflake/docs/high-level-assembly.md

 02    <<        DEVICE  BANK    Ouput to LCD / Printer / etc, as defined by DEVICE.
                                 Each invocation of OUT is on its own new line.
 03    >>        DEVICE  BANK    Input from Buttons / etc, as defined by DEVICE.
                                 The value is stored in the BANK after the ENTER key is pressed.
 04     =        BANK1   BANK2   Copy BANK2 contents to BANK1.
-If BANK2 is not specified, clears BANK1.
+05   CLR        BANK            Clears contents of a BANK.
 ```

 ```